Xabi Alonso: 10 things on the Bayer Leverkusen coach eyeing European glory

 1) Bayern legend

 Alonso made a total of 79 Bundesliga appearances for Bayern in his three seasons at the club, winning the title at the end of each campaign.
 He scored five league goals and set a new record for the most touches of the ball by a player in a single game - 206 against Cologne in September 2014.
 Alonso credited his time with Bayern as a key reason he decided to return to the Bundesliga as a coach.
-"That time had a big influence on me," he said.
+"That period had a big influence on me," he said.
 "I knew this would be a good step in my coaching career."

 2) Game in the blood